abshinn/abshinn.github.io/_posts/2014-05-17-shell-is-awesome.markdown

 Fast forward to the week before I started the Zipfian Academy.
 In our pre-course work, we were tasked with parsing New York nursing home bed census data using three different approaches: SQLite3, Python, and Shell.

+Shell scripting commands can be dense, so I will do my best to break down what each command does in simple English.

 Data courtesy of MLB.

 ### Converting between tab or space delimited format to a comma delimited format

-`stats.tsv` is currently delimited unevenly by spaces.
+`stats.tsv` is currently delimited unevenly by spaces of length two and three.
 To fix this, how about we remove all spaces and replace it with a single comma.
 The following command uses `cat` to send all of `stats.tsv` to standard output, then pipe `|` that output to `sed -E`, which takes a "modern" regular expression that finds more than one whitespace `[[:space:]]+` and replaces it with a single comma.
 Finally, send the resulting output `>` to `stats.csv`.

 ```bash
 $ cat stats.tsv | sed -E "s/[[:space:]]+/,/g" > stats.csv